 Egypt's GASC seeks wheat in international tender

 The deadline for offers is Wednesday, June 1.
-Offers can be submitted on fob or c&f basis, for payment using 180-day letters of credit, it said.
+Offers can be submitted on a free-on-board (FOB) or cost and freight (C&F) basis, for payment using 180-day letters of credit, it said.

 ((Nayera.Abdallah@thomsonreuters.com;))